5kuuk/CTF-writeups/ductf-2023/roppenheimer/README.md

 }
 ```
 ## The broken default hashing procedure of unordered map
-You guessed it, and so did I during the ctf, **the unordered map's hashing has to be a terrible hashing function.**
+You guessed it, and so did I during the ctf, the unordered map's hashing has to be a terrible hashing function !

-A quick google search later, I stumbled onto an [article](https://codeforces.com/blog/entry/62393) on codeforces, which explains all that's needed to solve this challenge.
+A quick google search later, I stumbled onto an [article](https://codeforces.com/blog/entry/62393) on codeforces, which explains how to exploit it.
-What I retained from it is the following :
+Here's what I retained from it :
-- `hash(k) = f(k) mod p` where `f` is some hash function and `p`
+- `hash(k) = f(k) mod p` where `f` is some hash function and `p` is some prime
 - by default, `f(k)=k` for some types, including `unsigned int`
 - `p` is dependent on the unsorted map size, but is necessarily one of the primes in [`__prime_list`](https://github.com/gcc-mirror/gcc/blob/5bea0e90e58d971cf3e67f784a116d81a20b927a/libstdc%2B%2B-v3/src/shared/hashtable-aux.cc)